 Here’s how it’s done…

 - Simply print off these two sheets you downloaded.

 - Cut out the horses’ names on the boxes.
-Probably best to do this at home or else some jobsworth in HR might get you to do out a Health and Safety form.
+Probably best to do this at home or else some jobsworth in HR might get you to fill-in a risk assessment form.

 - Put these bits of paper in a container (one that’s not full of Guinness)

 - Let your friends, office colleagues, family members or drinking buddies pick one each